Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Spectrum of the functional KZ-cocycles

 \section{Spectrum of the functional KZ-cocycles}

-Special Birkhoff sums cocycle $S(k)$ is an infinite dimensional extension of the KZ-cocycle.
-In this section we compute Lyapunov exponents of the cocycle $S(k)$ on $C^{n+\pa}$.
-We construct a finite set of piecewise polynomial functions that form the basis for the spectral Theorem~\ref{thm;spdecomp}.
-These piecewise polynomials are obtained by applying correction operators constructed in the previous section and their Lyapunov exponents correspond to Lyapunov exponents of standard KZ-cocycle.
+special Birkhoff sums cocycle $S(k)$ is an infinite dimensional extension of the KZ-cocycle.
+In this section, we compute {the} Lyapunov exponents of the cocycle $S(k)$ on $C^{n+\pa}$.
+We construct a finite set of piecewise polynomial functions that form a basis for the spectral {theorem (Theorem~\ref{thm;spdecomp}).
+These piecewise polynomials are obtained by applying {the} correction operators constructed in the previous section.
+In turn, their Lyapunov exponents for the cocycle $S(k)$ are related to the Lyapunov exponents of {the} standard KZ-cocycle.}